git/git.github.io/rev_news/drafts/edition-24.md

 		* Is there a way to get from the mail client directly into the mentioned source code?

-		* The Git terminology is sometimes strange, the Git glossary is hard to find, and can be improved; using terms only the email community uses does not improve readability for others outside the list “inhabitants”.
+		* The Git terminology is sometimes strange ("outside this room, *nobody* uses the term 're-roll'"), the Git glossary is hard to find, and could be improved; using terms only the email community uses does not improve readability for others outside the list “inhabitants”.